 - Find their top-performing landing pages to see if we can spin them for multiple verticals and personas.

 - use ABM to customize offers

 - create content that creates aha moments on how we solve customer problems and that answers questions and objections the top, middle, and bottom-of-the funnel

 - use analytics and a/b testing to see what's working well and spin those landing pages for multiple target personas and verticals

-- do SEO activities not just PPC
+- do SEO activities not just PPC to drive organic traffic

 Short DocumentationAgile believes, like I do, that People are more likely to read short documentation, so keeping things brief, makes sense for a lot of reasons.